julietwaters/helloworld/README.md

 I am learning this so that I can work on KCJ github.

-Also a bit fan of moon tacos.
+Also a big fan of moon tacos.